Exclusive: Toshiba auditor to split opinion on finances, governance - sources

 A mixed review by PwC, by allowing it to avoid a delisting, may remove one less headache for Toshiba.
 But it still faces uncertainty as talks to sell the chip business have stalled, raising concerns over whether it can plug a multi-billion-dollar balance sheet hole left by the collapse of its U.S. nuclear power business.

+A qualified opinion on a company's finances means the auditor has found minor problems with the books but is still broadly vouching for them.
+It is below the highest grade, an "unqualified opinion."

+It is unusual to issue a qualified statement in Japan, said a source at the stock exchange.
+A split decision giving a qualified opinion on finances and adverse opinion on governance is almost unheard of, said this source and another at the Financial Services Agency regulator.

-(Additional reporting by Makiko Yamazaki; Writing by William Mallard and Ritsuko Ando; Editing by Susan Fenton, Greg Mahlich)
+(Additional reporting by Takahiko Wada and Makiko Yamazaki; Writing by William Mallard and Ritsuko Ando; Editing by Susan Fenton, Greg Mahlich)